Eluku

-Eyibi/Eluku Festival is an event celebrated by towns and settlements in Ikorodu area of Lagos state.
+Eyibi/Eluku Festival is an event celebrated by towns and settlements in Ikorodu area of Lagos state and some other parts of Yoruba land.
 It is an annual traditional festival that is of patriarchal nature, as it is only celebrated by male descendants who are paternal natives to the town.
 It is also to be noted that it is for males who are specifically natives of Ikorodu.

 The Eluku festival is a version of the general Yoruba Oro festival.

-During the festival, females and non-natives stay indoors usually for 24 hours ,but the economic growth of the town has restricted the time to around 12 hours and also to some selected locations in the township;around the palace and the shrine.
+During the festival, females and non-natives stay indoors usually for 24 hours, but the economic growth of the town has restricted the time to around 12 hours and also to some selected locations in the township;around the palace and the shrine.